zippyy/blog.techrelay.xyz/content/post/bitwarden-setup/index.md

 DUO_ENABLE: 1
 ```

-3. Go to your forked repo and click Settings > Secrets and add secrets for:
+3. Go to your forked repo and click Settings > Secrets > Actions and add secrets for:

 +     HEROKU_API_KEY (yoru Heroku API key - can be found in Account Setings -> APi Keys)